Illinois Wesleyan University

 Fall* application deadline Continuous

-Notification date for fall admission applicants Continuous
+Notification date for fall admission applicants September 26

 Early action (apply early, but not required to attend if accepted) application deadline November 15